rpavlik/rpisudiss/README.txt

 ### Running tests and generating reports
 The easiest thing to do is just `cd` into the `tests` directory and run `ant`.
-The default target is `full-test` which cleans test results, runs all tests, then combines and formats the results into HTML.
+The default target is `full-test` which cleans test results, runs all tests, then combines and formats the results into HTML and shows you a brief summary of failing tests.
 A partial list of `ant` targets is:

 - `clean` - Removes the generated HTML report and the test result XML files.

-- `test` - Runs all the tests
+- `test` - Runs all the tests.
+(Always succeeds!)

 - `format-tests` - combines the test result XML files into one big file, then generates a nice HTML report by transforming with the `.xsl` file.

-- `full-test` - default, runs `clean`, `test`, and `format-tests`
+- `clean-and-run-tests` - runs `clean`, `test`, and `format-tests` - but doesn't really show you useful output data on the console, and always exits successfully.

+- `analyze` - Effectively the same as running the `analyze-results.sh`
+  script: runs an XSLT transform on the results to just show simple failure notices for each failing test, and exit with a "failed build" if any such failed tests exist.
+Requires that you've already run least `format-tests` to perform the merging of the XML files.

+- `full-test` - default, runs `clean-and-run-tests` then `analyze`

 ### Advanced details